Major UAE bank launches biometric payment card on IDEX Biometrics sensor technology

 About IDEX Biometrics

-IDEX Biometrics (OSE: IDEX and Nasdaq: IDBA) is a leading provider of fingerprint identification technologies offering simple, secure, and personal authentication for all.
+IDEX Biometrics IDBA is a leading provider of fingerprint identification technologies offering simple, secure, and personal authentication for all.
 We help people make payments, prove their identity, gain access to information or unlock devices with the touch of a finger.
 We invent, engineer, and commercialize these secure, yet incredibly user-friendly solutions.
 Our total addressable market represents a fast growing multi-billion-unit opportunity.

 For more information, visit www.idexbiometrics.com